xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ###Reading Input

-To read console input, you  rst construct a Scanner that is attached to System.in
+To read console input, you first construct a Scanner that is attached to System.in

 ```
 Scanner in = new Scanner(System.in);